dustinpfister/blog_posts/_posts/linux-bash-script-parameters-special.md

 layout: post
 categories: linux
 id: 757
-updated: 2020-12-08 13:41:46
+updated: 2020-12-08 13:47:20
-version: 1.11
+version: 1.12
 ---

 So I wrote a [bash scripts](/2020/11/27/bash-scripts/) post on parameters in bash, and with that positional parameters might be the first thing most people will think of when it comes to parameters for a script.
 However it is important to refer to positional parameters as positional parameters rather than just simply parameters, because there is more than one set of parameters at play when a script is called.
 Yes there are the positional parameters that are passed to a script, but there is also any and all parameters that might have been passed to the bash command itself, and in addition to this there are also a number of [Special parameters](https://www.gnu.org/software/bash/manual/html_node/Special-Parameters.html) in bash to work with also.

 So then in other words in bash there are positional parameters such as $0, $1, $2, and so fort these parameters refer to the name of the command called, followed by each option that was passed to the command that is separated by a space.
 However there is also a number of parameter for the bash command itself that is called before the command is called.
 In addition two two sets of parameters for the bash script and bash itself there is also parameters such as $@ that is a way to quickly expand all of these positional parameters, and $\# that will give a count of these.
 These two parameters are examples of special parameters and there is a number of them to cover in bash.

 So if I aim to write an comprehensive collection of posts on the features of bash scripts it is called for to write one on these special parameters.
-In this post I will be going over these with at least one basic example of each.
+In this post I will be going over all of these kinds of parameters with at least one basic example of each as I go over them.

 <!-- more -->

 ## 1 - Expand all positional parameters ( $@ )

 The first Special parameter that comes to mind is the $\@ parameter that will expand all positional parameters that where given when the script was called.
+So say I am writing a script where I can give just one file name, or a whole bunch of file names in the form of one or more arguments when calling the script.
+In that Kind of script I would want to loop over all the file names and preform an action of some kind for all of them.
+One way to go about getting that list out be to use the /$/@ special parameter.

 ```bash
 #!/bin/bash